NFSA 2018 Annual Seminar and Business & Leadership Conference News!

 The National Fire Sprinkler Association is proud to present the 2018 Annual Seminar and Business & Leadership Conference.
 The event will focus on leadership and business development, as well as technical topics of specific interest to the fire sprinkler industry.
 We will be featuring nationally-renowned business, Association and technical speakers, interactive breakout sessions, unique networking opportunities, the "back-by-popular-demand" volleyball competition and the Annual Common Voices Golf Outing!
 Join us May 1-5, 2018 at the magnificent Marriot Harbor Beach Hotel in Ft.
 Lauderdale, Florida.
 This is an event you WON'T want to miss!
 More details coming soon.

 Fire Sprinkler Saves in the Southwest!!!

-The month of December saw three successful fire sprinkler saves in the Southwest!!!
+The month of March saw four successful fire sprinkler saves in the Southwest!!!

 NFSA Existing Antifreeze System Rule-Making Guide is Available

 For those of you who are living and working in some of the colder regions of the Southwest, the new “Existing Antifreeze Rule-making Guide” is available be found on our website.
 The guide is based on the 2014 edition of NFPA 25 and can be found at: http://www.nfsa.tv/itm_news_articles/2014%20Antifreeze%20Descision%20Making%20Guide.pdf